airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-sql.md

 Then you can run in your preferred SQL editor or tool!

-If you are familiar with DBT or want to learn more about it, you can continue with the following [tutorial using DBT](transformations-with-dbt.md)...
+If you are familiar with dbt or want to learn more about it, you can continue with the following [tutorial using dbt](transformations-with-dbt.md)...